Adıyaman

 Adıyaman (Semsûr) is a city in southeastern Turkey.
 It is the administrative centre of Adıyaman Province and Adıyaman District.
-Its population is 267,131 (2021).
+Its population is 290,883 (2024).
 The inhabitants of the city are mostly Kurdish.

 The city was one of the worst affected by the February 2023 Turkey-Syria earthquakes.
 Many buildings were destroyed and many lives lost in part because bad weather and damage to the transport infrastructure delayed the arrival of rescue teams.

 Etymology

-An unverified theory is that the former name of the city Hisn-Mansur derives from the name of the Umayyad Emir Mansur ibn Jawana who was killed by the Abbasid Caliph Al-Mansur in this region in 758.
+An unverified theory is that the former name of the city, Hisn-Mansur derives from the name of the Umayyad Emir Mansur ibn Jawana who was killed by the Abbasid Caliph Al-Mansur in this region in 758.
 Because of the difficulty among the locals in pronouncing Hisn-Mansur, the corruption Semsur emerged.

 Various unverifiable theories exist for the name.

+History

+The first settlement on the site of the city was the ancient town of Perrhe, part of the kingdom of Commagene before it became part of the Roman and later Byzantine Empire.

+It was then captured by the Arabs and became known as Hisn Mansur.
+It became a contested border town between the Abbasid caliphate and the Byzantines and was therefore well protected; a wall with three gates and a ditch guarded the town while in its middle stood a fortress with double walls.

+In the early eleventh century, the town formed part of the Byzantine defences in the Euphrates region together with Edessa, Gargar, Samosata and Chasanara.
+In 1066/1067, the region around the town was ravaged by a Turkish emir called Gümüshtekīn who took booty and captives.
+By the end of the eleventh century, the Byzantines had lost control of the town and it was now in possession of the Armenian local ruler Kogh Vasil.

 Places of interest

 There is some passing tourist trade, the main tourist attraction being Mount Nemrut.